Child Nutrition Accountability Monitor

 Keep Children at the Center

-79,148 children is a number every Louisianan can understand.
+82,064 children is a number every Louisianan can understand.
 Use it in coalition letters, public education, and conversations with legislative staff across the aisle to keep the focus on children who need to eat.

 Methodology & Citations

 District Records: Per district SNAP cases, recipients, and benefit totals are from LDH TINA-BI geocoded SNAP cases by legislative district, benefit month December 2025, report dated February 2, 2026, covering all 105 House and 39 Senate seats.
 Figures reflect total participants, not children.
-Per district child counts are not separately published by the state and are not estimated.
+Per district child counts are not separately published by the state and are not estimated here.

 Primary Sources